You are currently viewing Keep it Cool: How to Store Onions for Maximum Freshness

 Proper onion storage may not be the most exciting topic, but it is an important one if you want to preserve the flavor and quality of your onions.

-By understanding the importance of proper onion storage, you can ensure that your onions stay fresh and delicious for longer periods of time.
+By understanding the importance of proper onion storage, you can ensure that your onions last longer.

 First and foremost, proper storage is essential for maintaining the flavor of your onions.